FullStackWithLawrence/aws-rekognition/README.md

 ## Documentation

 Please see this [detailed technical summary](./doc/REKOGNITION.md) of the architecture strategy for this solution.
-If you are new to Terraform and/or AWS then please read this [Getting Started Guide](./doc/TERRAFORM.md).

 ## Examples of Code Management Best Practices